 After dinner I found my friend Shannon Hurst Lane of Traveling Mamas who had flown all the way from the USA for the Royal Princess inaugural celebrations.
 As often happens with travel bloggers, we had become friends online and so it was a thrill to finally meet Shannon in person and chat about our blogging and non-blogging lives on opposite sides of the Atlantic.
 Shannon had gone for drop dead glamour and been dressed for the occasion by Louisiana based couturier, Harold Clarke in a foxy green and black lace gown which made me wonder why I’d left my tiara at home!

 The gala entertainment continued around the Atrium as we were entertained by the gorgeous singer, Beverley Knight whose performance I had a bird’s eye view of from the top of the spiral staircase, followed by the Beatle Maniacs who had Shannon and me bopping to Twist and Shout on the dance floor.
-Check out this video of the dancing and Shannon filming me, filming her, on our smartphones!

 After breakfast, my husband Guy had to leave to get back to work, so Shannon and I headed down the gangway with the rest of the guests for the naming ceremony on the quayside.
 Pausing only for a quick photo in front of the stage to prove we were really there, we headed for the far end of the seating and managed to get seats close to the front opposite the champagne bottle, where we had a fantastic view of the stage where the royal party would sit.
 Excitement was building as the band of the Royal Marines Portsmouth marched up and down in front of us, followed by the pipers from the 1st Battalion Irish Guards looking very dashing in their kilts.